apollographql/apollo-kotlin/ROADMAP.md

 ## [4.0](https://github.com/apollographql/apollo-kotlin/milestone/29)

-_Approximate RC Date: Late June 2024_
+_Approximate GA Date: 2024-07-29_

-Our next major release is currently in the beta stage.
+Our next major release is currently in the release candidate (RC) stage.
 This major version removes some deprecated APIs but will otherwise contain mostly incremental changes and most of the API will stay compatible.
-Now that Kotlin 2 is released, we are putting the finishing touches on v4 and will make it generally available in the near future, beginning with an RC.
+Now that Kotlin 2 is released, we are putting the finishing touches on v4 and will make it generally available soon.

 Here's a high-level overview of the feature set: